MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-trans-split-combine.md

 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al
-ms.search.form: 5638, 5636, 5640, 5637
+ms.search.form: 5638, 5636, 5640, 5637, Report_5606
 ms.date: 04/01/2021
 ms.author: bholtorf

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---

 # Transfer, Split, or Combine Fixed Assets

-You use the fixed asset reclassification journal to transfer, split up, and combine fixed assets.
-You view or print the results of fixed asset reclassification with the **Fixed Asset-Book Value 02** report.
+You can reclassify a fixed asset to transfer it to a different department, split it up, or combine it with other fixed assets.
+These registrations are done using the fixed asset reclassification journal.

+If you need to see the results of fixed asset reclassifications, use the the [Fixed Asset Book Value 02](reports/report-5606.md) report.

 ## To transfer a fixed asset to a different department